|

 The drone stock is very similar in design to the common smallpipe stock.
 The differences being:-

 In practice the only element I would change was the lip feature to clamp the bag.
-I think that this could be deeper and sharper to give a better grip.
-Having the drones in a chamber didn't have any effect on the tone and it did add another level of protection to the drone reeds.
-Clamping the reeds is a good idea as I have found that with traditional sets that if the reed is the least bit loose it becomes unreliable.
+I think that this could be deeper and sharper to give a better grip although the sets that I have assembled for trials have had no problems at all.
+Having the drones in a chamber didn't have appear to have any effect on the tone and it did add another level of protection to the drone reeds.
+Clamping the reeds is a good idea as I have found that, with traditional sets, if the reed is the least bit loose it becomes unstable.

 Chanter reed design